Skip to content

 --------

-- for sum on a single coefficient: [`vecaddc`][vector.dense.vector_space.vecaddc]
+- for sum on a single coefficient: [`vecaddc`][vector.dense.vectorspace.vecaddc]

 """

-return tuple(vecladd(*vs))
+return factory(vecladd(*vs))

 See also

-Source code in vector\dense\vector_space.py
+Source code in vector\dense\vectorspace.py

 117